 When tear off roof replacement happens, usually the roof is stripped down to the decking, and rebuilt from there, provided the decking is in good shape.
 The decking, combined with layers of insulation and other materials, creates a nice, solid barrier between your home interior and the elements, and it is designed to resist leaks and water damage.
 It’s impossible to make it rot and waterproof though.

-Causes of Decking Rot
+Causes of Rotted Roof Decking

 Signs of Rot